Two dead in Mount Pleasant motorcycle crash

 MOUNT PLEASANT — Two people died in a Monday morning motorcycle crash, Mount Pleasant Police confirmed Monday afternoon.

 At approximately 8:30 a.m.
-Monday, Mount Pleasant Police Department officers responded to the area of Highway 11 and International Drive for a reported motorcycle crash, according to a Mount Pleasant Police Department news release.
+Monday, Mount Pleasant Police and South Shore firefighters responded to the area of Highway 11 and International Drive for a reported motorcycle crash, according to a Mount Pleasant Police Department news release.

 Officers found the motorcycle adjacent to the highway with two adult victims nearby, who were determined to be deceased.